 Breastfeeding can take some time to master, and the right support is important for keeping a breastfeeding mum on track and feeling positive.
 If you’re struggling with breastfeeding, having people around you who can support you is crucial for keeping your mindset healthy and knowing what the right steps are to take.

 Find your squad!

 So, what to do if people around you aren’t saying the things you need to hear?
 That’s easy!
-You put together your own breastfeeding cheer squad, containing people who a) understand your breastfeeding goals and b) really know how to get you closer to them.
+Put together your own breastfeeding cheer squad, containing people who a) understand your breastfeeding goals, and b) really know how to get you closer to them.

 Wouldn’t it be great if you could call on a group of people who could say things like, ‘You’re doing a great job!’ or ‘Keep at it – you’re getting there!’ or ‘I can see what the problem is – and I know how we can fix it’?